zulkar29/Hexagonical-ecommerce/docs/ARCHITECTURE.md

 📋 **Documentation Navigation**: [📖 Project Home](../README.md) | [🚀 Features](./FEATURES.md) | [📋 Roadmap](./ROADMAP.md) | [🚢 Deployment](./DEPLOYMENT.md)

 ## Overview
-Technical architecture for a single vendor multi-tenant e-commerce SaaS platform using hexagonal (clean) architecture principles with modular monolith design for optimal performance and maintainability.
+Technical architecture for a single vendor multi-tenant e-commerce SaaS platform using Hexagonal Architecture principles with modular monolith design for optimal performance and maintainability.

 **Important Clarification**:
-- **"Hexagonal"** refers to the **Hexagonal Architecture pattern** (Clean Architecture by Robert Martin)
+- **"Hexagonal"** refers to the **Hexagonal Architecture pattern** (also known as Ports and Adapters pattern)
 - **Multi-tenancy** is achieved through **shared database with tenant_id isolation**
 - These are separate architectural concerns that work together